Peregrine Capital Management LLC Reduces Stake in Evolent Health, Inc. (NYSE:EVH)

 A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
 Harbour Investments Inc. purchased a new stake in shares of Evolent Health in the 1st quarter valued at about $141,000.
 DekaBank Deutsche Girozentrale purchased a new stake in shares of Evolent Health in the 1st quarter valued at about $155,000.
 Premier Fund Managers Ltd purchased a new stake in shares of Evolent Health in the 1st quarter valued at about $200,000.
 Strs Ohio purchased a new stake in shares of Evolent Health in the 1st quarter valued at about $204,000.
 Finally, BOKF NA raised its holdings in shares of Evolent Health by 5.1% in the 1st quarter.
 BOKF NA now owns 11,379 shares of the technology company’s stock valued at $230,000 after acquiring an additional 555 shares in the last quarter.
 88.56% of the stock is currently owned by institutional investors and hedge funds.

 EVH has been the topic of several recent research reports.
-Zacks Investment Research lowered Evolent Health from a “buy” rating to a “hold” rating in a research report on Wednesday, August 11th.
-Piper Sandler increased their price objective on Evolent Health from $29.00 to $30.00 and gave the company an “overweight” rating in a research report on Thursday, August 5th.
 JPMorgan Chase & Co. initiated coverage on Evolent Health in a research report on Thursday, April 29th.
 They set a “neutral” rating on the stock.
-Finally, Canaccord Genuity increased their price objective on Evolent Health from $24.00 to $27.00 and gave the company a “buy” rating in a research report on Thursday, August 5th.
+Piper Sandler raised their price target on Evolent Health from $29.00 to $30.00 and gave the stock an “overweight” rating in a research report on Thursday, August 5th.
+Canaccord Genuity raised their price target on Evolent Health from $24.00 to $27.00 and gave the stock a “buy” rating in a research report on Thursday, August 5th.
+Finally, Zacks Investment Research lowered Evolent Health from a “buy” rating to a “hold” rating in a research report on Wednesday, August 11th.
 Two research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
 Evolent Health presently has a consensus rating of “Buy” and a consensus target price of $26.40.

-Evolent Health (NYSE:EVH) last posted its quarterly earnings results on Wednesday, August 4th.
-The technology company reported ($0.06) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.11) by $0.05.
-The business had revenue of $222.06 million for the quarter, compared to analyst estimates of $216.97 million.
+Evolent Health (NYSE:EVH) last issued its quarterly earnings data on Wednesday, August 4th.
+The technology company reported ($0.06) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.11) by $0.05.
+The firm had revenue of $222.06 million for the quarter, compared to analyst estimates of $216.97 million.
 Evolent Health had a negative return on equity of 3.38% and a negative net margin of 7.28%.
-Research analysts forecast that Evolent Health, Inc. will post -0.27 earnings per share for the current fiscal year.
+Research analysts forecast that Evolent Health, Inc. will post -0.27 earnings per share for the current year.

 In other news, Chairman Frank J. Williams sold 3,502 shares of Evolent Health stock in a transaction that occurred on Friday, July 30th.
 The stock was sold at an average price of $23.00, for a total value of $80,546.00.
 The sale was disclosed in a document filed with the SEC, which is available through this link.
-Also, COO Steve Tutewohl sold 25,030 shares of Evolent Health stock in a transaction that occurred on Tuesday, August 3rd.
-The stock was sold at an average price of $23.02, for a total value of $576,190.60.
+Also, COO Steve Tutewohl sold 25,030 shares of the firm’s stock in a transaction that occurred on Tuesday, August 3rd.
+The shares were sold at an average price of $23.02, for a total value of $576,190.60.
 The disclosure for this sale can be found here.
 Over the last quarter, insiders sold 122,868 shares of company stock worth $2,715,325.
 Corporate insiders own 4.20% of the company’s stock.

 Evolent Health Profile